Arranging a Funeral or Cremation Service in Florida

 What you need to know – funeral laws, regulation and licensing in Florida, home funerals, and green funeral options.

-Funeral laws vary quite a lot between states, but all funeral homes should be appropriately licensed by their state licensing board.
-The Federal Trade Commission’s ‘Funeral Rule’ helps to give some protection for funeral consumers, and it is useful to make yourself familiar with this.
+Funeral laws vary widely between states, but all funeral homes should be appropriately licensed by their state licensing board.
+The Federal Trade Commission’s ‘Funeral Rule’ helps to protect funeral consumers, and it is useful to familiarize yourself with this.

 Cremation Plan

 You can legally conduct your own funeral services in Florida and coordinate a home funeral.
-Many people just automatically assume that they have to employ a funeral director, but this is not the case.
+Many people automatically assume that they must employ a funeral director, but this is not the case.
 You can liaise with your local county authorities to file the death certificate and obtain a cremation or burial permit.
 You can apply to have a family burial plot on your own property.

-Florida law allows for this on less than two acres of land and without any rights to sell burial spaces.
+Florida law allows this on less than two acres of land without any rights to sell burial spaces.
 You need to check local deed restrictions and zoning regulations.
-You can contact the Florida Department of Environmental Protection for further information.
+For further information, you can contact the Florida Department of Environmental Protection.

 A green funeral, or a natural burial, is another alternative to a traditional funeral or cremation.
-This is where the deceased’s disposition is handled as ‘organically’ and naturally as possible.
+In this type of funeral, the deceased’s disposition is handled as ‘organically’ and naturally as possible.
 No embalming is done, and the body is buried in a biodegradable container (pine box, bamboo coffin, or linen shroud) in a designated natural burial site.

 For more information, visit our Complete Guide to Arranging a Green Funeral in Florida.
 This guide provides details on Green Funeral Service Providers and Cemeteries (including Prairie Creek Conservation Burial Ground) and gives some idea of the costs involved in green burial.